firefly-iii/firefly-iii/.github/ISSUE_TEMPLATE/Feature_request.md

 Please describe your feature request:

 - I would like Firefly III to do X.
-- What if you would add Y?
+- What if you would add feature Y?
+- Firefly III doesn't do Z.

 **Solution**
 Describe what your feature would add to Firefly III.